rachelaronoff/www.hackuarium.ch/docs/40_phmeter/10_platformio/20_parameters.md

 ## State machine

-There are 3 important variables that will manage the state of the bioreactor:
+There are 3 important variables that will manage the state of the pHMeter:

-- `PARAM_ENABLED`: the functions that are currently enabled
+- `PARAM_ENABLED`: the functions that are currently enabled.
-- `PARAM_STATUS`: the current status of the bioreactor
+- `PARAM_STATUS`: the current status of the pHMeter.
-- `PARAM_ERROR`: if there is any error in one of the processes
+- `PARAM_ERROR`: if there is any error in one of the processes.

 :::info
-The `PARAM_ENABLED` <kbd>Z</kbd> will allow to activate or deactivate some function of the bioreactor.
-It is for example possible to disable heating while keeping all the other functionalities active.
+The `PARAM_ENABLED` <kbd>Z</kbd> will allow to activate or deactivate some function of the pHMeter.
+It is for example possible to disable EC while keeping all the other functionalities active.
 :::

-## PARAM_ENABLED
+### PARAM_ENABLED

-`PARAM_ENABLED` <kbd>Z</kbd> allows to enable or disable some functionalities of the bioreactor.
-Currently, it can control heating, agitation and food control.
+`PARAM_ENABLED` <kbd>Z</kbd> allows to enable or disable some functionalities of the pHMeter.
+Currently, it can control alkaline/acid food.

 | BIT | PARAM_ENABLED | COMMENT                                   |
 | --- | ------------- | ----------------------------------------- |